 A thumb is a great alternative to a pacifier for toddlers and babies.

 There are 2 problems with this tip though:

 - It will still affect the growth of their teeth

 - It is a greater challenge to break the habit

-Breaking the ‘sucking thumb’ habit it much more difficult than getting rid of a pacifier.
-You can take away a pacifier, but taking away their thumbs is frowned upon.
+Breaking the ‘sucking thumb’ habit is much more difficult than getting rid of a pacifier.
+You can take away a pacifier, but taking away their thumbs might get you into trouble!

 Give them a bottle of milk to drink as they drift off to sleep.